RisedNote/Firefox-Newtab/README.md

   now search for **browser.newtab.url** and here you can enter your local file path

   ![screenshot on newtab option](.screenshots/localfileCheck.png)

-  *dont mind my drawing*
+6. cleaning up

-6. clean up
+  now just move the **newtabPage** folder in a good place so you can link it to **browser.newtab.url**

-  now just move the **newtabPage** folder in a good place so you can link it the **browser.newtab.url**
+  remove Firefox-Newtab folder: `cd .. && rm -rf Firefox-Newtab`

-  now you can remove Firefox-Newtab folder
+### The HTML file is based off of molecule47
-  `cd .. && rm -rf Firefox-Newtab`
+this is the repo ( https://github.com/molecule47/idyllic-firefox ) where I got it from so thanks to them

 ## These are not my scripts
 I got them from xiaoxiaoflood at ( https://github.com/xiaoxiaoflood/firefox-scripts )